A Number of Conditions Cause Dog Skin Problems

 It’s amazing how many kinds of skin problems dogs can develop over the years, and sadly, many don’t respond easily to treatment.
 This prolongs the suffering for pets with skin problems because they continually scratch, rub and chew at the irritated areas until, in many cases, they develop skin infections.

-There are lots of different conditions that cause dog skin problems, including airborne allergens, food allergies, sensitivity to fleas and ticks and even something called neurogenic dermatitis, which is a pathogenic form of irritation that some pets develop even after they are treated for an allergy because they won't stop "worrying," or chewing at the area.
+There are numerous different conditions that cause dog skin problems, including airborne allergens, food allergies, sensitivity to fleas and ticks and even something called neurogenic dermatitis, which is a pathogenic form of irritation that some pets develop even after they are treated for an allergy because they won’t stop “worrying,” or chewing at the area.

 Dogs with Skin Problems Suffer for Many Reasons

 Some skin problems in dogs are caused by parasitic dermatitis – an allergic response to the saliva of fleas.
 This can lead to itching, scratching and red, inflamed skin even if there are only a few fleas on your pet.
 In fact, if your pet isn’t often exposed to fleas, he is more likely to develop parasitic dermatitis because his body isn’t used to these pests.
 The most common treatment for this is a combination of topical skin medication and soothing shampoos or sprays.
 Treatment to prevent fleas is your best option – if your pet doesn’t get fleas, the skin problems won’t develop.
 Talk to your veterinarian about an effective flea prevention regimen that can be applied once a month year round.